The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Introduction

-Moreover, we must guarantee that the discrete solution is a "good" approximation of the continuous local minimum.
-This can be proved by the $\Gamma$-convergence theory, that is a natural notion of convergence of functionals allowing to justify the passage from discrete to continuous problems.
-In particular, in the case of minimization problems, the $\Gamma$-convergence guarantees also the convergence (in some sense) of the discrete minima towards the continuous-one.
+The main result proves that discrete solutions approximate continuous minimizers.
+The result is proven using the $\Gamma$-convergence theory, which is a notion of convergence of functionals introduced by E. De Giorgi \cite{Ennio, Braides}, allowing to justify the transition from discrete to continuous problems. $\Gamma$-convergence guarantees, in particular, the convergence of the discrete minimizers to the continuous one as the diameter of the triangles goes to zero (see Theorems \ref{gamma-conv} and \ref{minima}).

-We prove a $\Gamma$-convergence result showing that the minimum of the discrete problem is close to the minimum of the continuous problem if the diameter of the triangles is small.
-The main issue to get such a result arises from the fact that the discrete problems and the continuous problem are not defined on the same geometric support.
-Now, in order to get the $\Gamma$-convergence result we need some hypothesis on the triangulations which guarantee the convergence of the areas.
-There is in fact a famous example (see Schwartz's lantern example in \cite{Spivak} p.
-354) proving that the area of the triangulations described above needs not to converge to the area of $X$.

-Following \cite{MorvanThibert}, we point out the suitable properties a sequence of triangulations should verify to guarantee the convergence of the areas.
-To this end the angle between the normal to the triangulations and the respective (in the sense of the projection on the surface) normal to the surface has to go to zero.
-For every penalty ($L^2$, $H^1$, $BV$), previous condition on the triangulations allows to prove the $\Gamma$-convergence result for the respective energy.

-This kind of condition is involved in the numerical study of several problems defined on surfaces (e.g., Laplace-Beltrami operator).
-Then our result can be useful behind the matching model for fshapes.

-Finally, we show some numerical examples to compare the different models.
-These examples actually point out that the $BV$-model strongly improves the matching result.